collinsuwa/The-UK-National-RailWay-Transport-System/README.md

 ## Analysis Process

-1. **Data Ingestion**: Load raw data into Google BigQuery.
-2. **Data Transformation**: Clean, transform, and model the data using dbt Cloud.
+1. **Data Preprocessing**: Use Microsoft Excel to clean and preprocess the raw data, handling missing values, duplicates, and inconsistencies.
-3. **Data Visualization**: Create interactive dashboards and reports in Power BI to uncover insights.
+2. **Data Visualization**: Use Power BI to create interactive dashboards and reports that provide insights into the data.

 ## Insights